-IN WITNESS WHERE INCENTIVE PLAN is executed this OF, this instrument setting forth the terms and conditions of this NORDSTROM, INC. 2019 EQUITY day of June 2019.
+IN WITNESS WHEREOF, this instrument setting forth the terms and conditions of this NORDSTROM, INC. 2019 EQUITY INCENTIVE PLAN is executed this day of June 2019.

-NORI DSTROM, INC.
+NORDSTROM, INC.

-Ву:

-Christine Deputy
+By:

-Title: Chief Human Resources Officer
+Christine Deputy Title: Chief Human Resources Officer

 NORDSTROM CARES

 Our commitment to our communities extends well beyond the experiences we offer in our stores.
 Our corporate social responsibility efforts are focused on two pillars: caring for our communities and respecting the environment.
 We're committed to making progress in these areas across our business.
 Below are a few of our 2018 highlights.